Alaska Court Records

 The following are the typical penalties for a DUI in Alaska:

-• Fines: Drivers convicted of DUI must pay a minimum fine of $1,500, which is subject to increase depending on the circumstances surrounding the offense.
+- Fines: Drivers convicted of DUI may pay a minimum fine of $1,500, which is subject to increase depending on the circumstances surrounding the offense.

-• Surcharges: Convicted drivers face must pay the court surcharge of $125, an amount that increases with aggravating factors.
+- Surcharges: Convicted drivers may pay the court surcharge of $125, an amount that increases with aggravating factors.

-• Ignition interlock: This penalty is a statutory requirement for all offenders.
+- Ignition interlock: This penalty is a statutory requirement for all offenders.
 Drivers must install an ignition interlock device, which prevents the driver from starting a vehicle if he/she fails a chemical test.
-The minimum period is six (6) months and increases with repeat offense and aggravating factors.
+The minimum period is six (6) months and increases with repeat offenses and aggravating factors.
 He/she bears the cost of installing and maintaining the device.

 How Long Does a DUI Stay on Your Record in Alaska?

 DUI convictions remain on the driver’s conviction and driving record for life.
-Alaska does not make provisions for the expungement of this offense.
-However, the state does allow offenders to request for sealing in limited cases, i.e., there was a case of mistaken identity or false accusation.
+Alaska does not make provisions for expungement for this offense.
+However, the state does allow offenders to request sealing in limited cases, i.e., there was a case of mistaken identity or false accusation.

 Meanwhile, interested persons may request public records on persons indicted or convicted of DUI in Alaska.
 For court records on the case, contact the presiding court using the information on this webpage; for driving records, complete and submit a request form to the DMV.